krfdoc/krfdoc.github.io/_posts/2023-06-15-pfsense_wireguard.md

  AllowedIPs = 10.10.99.0/24, 10.10.1.0/24, 10.10.2.0/24, 10.10.3.0/27
 ```

-* Don't forget to change to custom port listed in pfSense.
+> Don't forget to change to custom port listed in pfSense.
 You're NOT using the default
+{: .prompt-danger }

 ### Additional Links/Videos